Parallel transport on matrix manifolds and Exponential Action: Introduction

 \subsection{Outline}

 In the next section, we review the background required in the paper, including bilinear form and pseudo-Riemannian geometry.
 We introduce the concept of transposable Lie-subalgebra, which includes $\gl$ and $\oo$.
-We introduce the family of tractable metrics in \cref{theo:main} and discuss the condition for the metrics to be Riemmanian.
+We introduce intertwining operators and the family of deformation metrics in \cref{theo:main} and discuss the condition for the metrics to be Riemmanian.

-We show the geodesic and parallel transport formula for generalized linear groups in \cref{sec:GL} and special orthogonal groups in \cref{sec:SOSE}.
-In \cref{sec:submerse}, we show the quotient by a subgroup of particular structures will give closed-form geodesics.
+We show the geodesic and parallel transport formula for general linear groups in \cref{sec:GL} and special orthogonal groups in \cref{sec:SOSE}.
+In \cref{sec:submerse}, we show the quotient by a subgroup with a particular structure has closed-form geodesics.
 The parallel transport equation can be reduced to a linear ODE with variable coefficients in the general case, and constant coefficients, solvable by exponential action in special cases.
-In \cref{sec:stiefel}, we provide parallel transport formulas for the Stiefel and flag manifolds, with a discussion of Grassmann manifolds in \cref{app:appGrass}.
+In \cref{sec:stiefel} and \cref{sec:flag}, we provide parallel transport formulas for the Stiefel and flag manifolds, with a discussion of Grassmann manifolds in \cref{app:appGrass}.
 In \cref{sec:numer}, we provide numerical experiments.
 We end the paper with a discussion.
+In \cref{sec:expact} we review the exponential action and prove our norm estimate.